 Maximalist Green Office, Singapore

 This material lab is where designers and clients come together, opening up a space for connection, creativity and problem-solving.
-“The thing that sets us apart from the rest is that we really connect with our clients,” Hafi tells us.
-“This helps us understand exactly what designs they are after.”
+The thing that sets us apart from the rest is that we really connect with our clients.
+This helps us understand exactly what designs they are after.

 Another element that takes precedence is ensuring the design process is enjoyable for everyone involved.
-“We want our clients to enjoy the process from start to finish.
-Our material lab is fun, vibrant and full of colour, and it is an expression of who we are and what we stand for,” Hafi shares.
+We want our clients to enjoy the process from start to finish.
+This material lab is fun, vibrant and full of colour, and it is an expression of who we are and what we stand for.

 Walking into the material lab, the design concept is instantly apparent.
 A space for tactile experimentation, it is decked from top to bottom in vivid colours and lush textures, including botanical wallpaper and dark parquet flooring.
 Rich details adorn every corner, turning the space into a maximalist dreamscape.

-One of Hafi’s favourite aspects of the design is, in fact, the vibrant array of wallpapers, flown into Singapore from the Netherlands, the UK and South Korea.
+One of our favourite aspects of the design is, in fact, the vibrant array of wallpapers, flown into Singapore from the Netherlands, the UK and South Korea.
 Here, contrasting wallpaper prints grace adjacent walls, going against common advice to only apply bold prints on a single feature wall.

-Hafi hopes to dispel this misconception by showcasing the beauty of these unexpected combinations.
-“One of our walls has a green background with pink galahs [parrots] and grapes, while the adjacent wall has a gold background with different birds and plants,” he explains.
-“One may think that they wouldn’t work together, but when you see them next to each other, they look stunning.”
+We hope to dispel this misconception by showcasing the beauty of these unexpected combinations.
+One of the walls has a green background with pink parrots and grapes, while the adjacent wall has a gold background with different birds and plants.
+One may think that they wouldn’t work together, but when you see them next to each other, they look stunning.

 The actual statement piece, however, is a custom chair with a distinctive orange bow.
-This design was inspired by an evening gown Hafi had come across on Pinterest; its back was similarly adorned with a large bow.
+This design was inspired by an evening gown we had come across on Pinterest; its back was similarly adorned with a large bow.

 Other furnishings throughout the showroom are similarly eclectic, putting a loud, contemporary twist on flora and fauna with iconic pieces such as a Qeeboo Giraffe chandelier and a Seletti Monkey pendant lamp.
 Hanging planters add the final touch to the line-up of natural elements, turning the showroom into a visual feast that stirs the senses without overwhelming them.

-“Oftentimes, we hear the saying that less is more, and we want to show that this isn’t always the case,” Hafi says.
-“More can be done in the right way.”
+Oftentimes, we hear the saying that less is more, and we want to show that this isn’t always the case.

-“Our designs are unique, which is one of the things our clients love the most about what we do,” he adds.
-“We always strive to [introduce] that ‘wow’ factor in every home we design, and our concept was to create that experience for our clients as they enter [the material lab].
-We feel that we have achieved this, and we are incredibly proud of our showroom.”
+Our designs are unique, which is one of the things our clients love the most about what we do.
+We always strive to introduce that ‘wow’ factor in every home we design, and our concept was to create that experience for clients as they enter the material lab.
+We feel that we have achieved this, and we are incredibly proud of our showroom.